ToF-/Rent/Forth/Story.md

 ## Storing orders in the array

-To store an order in the next free position of our array, we need to encode it as a cell value, then to store that value at the next free position in the array.
-This position is given by the variable `LAST-ORDER`.
+To fill the array with orders, we need to encode each order as a cell value, then store that value at the next free position in the array.
+This position is given by the variable `@NEXT-ORDER`.
 This variable will be initially set to the first position in the array, which is equal to the beginning of the `ORDERS` array itself.
 Let's write a test:

-QQQ
+    T{
+    …

+    ." after initialization, there is no order in the array" CR INITIALIZE
+        @NEXT-ORDER @ ORDERS ?S
+    }T

+Adding a new word to our script:

+    \ Rent.fs
+    …

+    : INITIALIZE ( -- sets variables to initial values )
+        ORDERS @NEXT-ORDER ! ;

+New test: when we add an order, the order is stored in the array, and the next order position is updated.

+    T{
+    …

+    ." adding an order stores that order and update next order position" CR INITIALIZE
+        0 5 100 ADD-ORDER
+        ORDERS @ DECODE-ORDER 100 ?S 5 ?S 0 ?S
+        @NEXT-ORDER @ ORDERS CELL+ ?S

+The word `ADD-ORDER` will take a start time, a duration and a price on the Stack, encode these and store the value in the next available position, which will then be increased by a cell size.

+    \ Rent.fs
+    …
+    : ADD-ORDER ( t,d,p -- add an order to the array )
+        ENCODE-ORDER @NEXT-ORDER @ !
+        CELL @NEXT-ORDER +! ;

+###✍
+> *`CELL+ ( addr -- addr+c )` increase the address of the Stack by a cell size*<br>
+> *`+! ( n,addr -- )` add n to the value at address addr*<br>

 ## Finding the nearest order at a given time
 ### Comparing orders by start time

-The way they are encoded as one single cell, order can still be compared on start time, since
+Given the way they are encoded as single cells, orders can still be compared on start time, since

 <center>*V* = (*t* x 10⁶ + *d*) x 10⁵ + *p*, *V'* = (*t'* x 10⁶ + *d'*) x 10⁵ + *p'*,</center>